How to run parameterized Robot Framework tests in Jenkins

 Let’s execute it now by clicking on the “Build with Parameters” button.

 This screen contains the parameters which we have to select.
-Browser was a choice parameter and select a parameter from it and URL was a String parameter, so mention the URL in it and click on the “Build” button.
+The browser was a choice parameter and select a parameter from it and URL was a String parameter, so mention the URL in it and click on the “Build” button.

 Right-click on Build Number (here in my case it is #1).